phetsims/qa/doc/qa-book.md

 #### Submits New Language Case

 First, check to see how many strings the new translation has.
 We generally only will publish translation that have more than 1000 strings translated.

 If it has more than 1000, make the translation visible.
+Make sure no one else is working on the translation.
+It would likely be better if approaches 2000.

 Otherwise tell the translator we don’t normally publish incomplete translations and to submit once they have translated more than 1000 strings: